Boiiterra/what_to_do_app/README.md

-# what_to_do_app
+# What to-do app

-My small experiment.
-This is application that will help schedule tasks (Similar to ToDo list).
+This is application that will help schedule tasks.

 ## Info

-App itself maybe will be created using python and tkinter.
+In development. :D
+Made with python and tkinter.
+Will try to use JSON as save file for tasks.